Heckie75/kodi-addon-timers/README.md

 <img src="script.timers/resources/assets/screenshot_09.png?raw=true">

 ## Changelog
+v4.0.1 (2024-12-08)
+- Prevent exception when turning off timers by deselecting all days of week

 v4.0.0 (2024-08-31)
 - New Feature: programming timers with full date (not only day within upcoming 7 days, feature request #34)
 - Improved stop behavior of overlapping media timers acc. its priority